-Upon the completion of the PFP Course, participants must fulfil the following graduation requirements for the award of Certificates of Completion:
+Upon the completion of the PFP Course, participants must fulfil the following graduation requirements for the award of Certificate of Completion:

-- attending at least 90% of the six core areas of leadership lecture hours (i.e. 23 sessions out of 25 sessions).
+- attending at least 90% of the six core areas of leadership lecture hours and Seminar on Basic Law (i.e. 23 sessions out of 25 sessions).
 Those who miss more than 10% of the lecture hours will automatically fail.